lizgzil/agriculture-origins/README.md

 ## Data

-Please message me on Github, email me at e.gallagher.12@ucl.ac.uk or [download the data](https://figshare.com/account/home#/projects/58973) directly from figshare.
+Please message me on Github or [download the data](https://figshare.com/account/home#/projects/58973) directly from figshare.

 ## Contributions